-Cochlear, the elliptical logo, Freedom, Babyworn, SmartSound, Mic Lock, Autosensitivity, Beam, Whisper and ACE are trademarks of Cochlear Limited.
+Cochlear, the elliptical logo, Freedom, Hybrid, SmartSound, Mic Lock, Autosensitivity, Beam, Whisper and ACE are trademarks of Cochlear Limited.
 Nucleus is a registered trademark of Cochlear Limited.

-ADRO is a registered trademark of Dynamic Hearing Pty Ltd.
+ADRO is a registered trademark of Dynamic Hearing Pty Ltd. MicroLink is a trademark of Phonak AG.
 MicroLink is a trademark of Phonak AG.

-Dry & Store is a registered trademark of EarTechnology Corporation.
+Pty & Store is a registered trademark of Ear Technology Corporation.